Galamrani/Java-Uni-Projects/README.md

 5. **Phone Book App**: JavaFX application for managing a phone book.
 Users can add, delete, update, and search for contacts by name.

-6. **Association Table**: Implementation of a generic class called `AssociationTable` that implements a sorted associative table for storing pairs of keys and values.
+6. **Association Table**: Implementation of a generic class that implements a sorted associative table for storing pairs of keys and values.